suchialex/CINS3002-HW07/instructions.md

   - if found is true
     - we ask the user to give us a valid name using a call to the validate_first_name and validate_last_name functions
     - Then we find the appropriate dictionary element and modify it  ⏩ Refer to 9-4a
+    - 🚩 Do not forget to change the employee id to integer
     - Print `Name Modified Successfully`
   - Outside if block, return the employees
 </details>